kharrison/kharrison.github.io/README.md

-I write aout iOS development at [useyourloaf.com](https://useyourloaf.com).
+I write about iOS development at [useyourloaf.com](https://useyourloaf.com).
 You can also **sign up** to my [free newsletter](https://useyourloaf.com/newsletter/) and receive new posts and iOS news from me direct to your inbox.

 # Follow